Italy Travel Planning Resources

 Ceptics Small Size Worldwide International Travel Plug Adapter Kit is a great tool to have for every trip thanks to its compact size and weight.

-Disclosure: The Amazon links are for your convenience, although My Itchy Travel Feet receives a small percentage of the sales at no cost to you.
+Disclosure: Affiliate links are for your convenience, although My Itchy Travel Feet receives a small percentage of the sales at no cost to you.
 Other resources listed are informational and we have no affiliation with the companies.
 Thanks for keeping us in business.